edgelesssys/constellation/docs/docs/workflows/verify-cli.md

 # Verify the CLI

-Edgeless Systems uses [sigstore](https://www.sigstore.dev/) to ensure supply-chain security for the Constellation CLI and node images ("artifacts"). sigstore consists of three components: [Cosign](https://docs.sigstore.dev/cosign/overview), [Rekor](https://docs.sigstore.dev/rekor/overview), and Fulcio.
+Edgeless Systems uses [sigstore](https://www.sigstore.dev/) and [SLSA](https://slsa.dev) to ensure supply-chain security for the Constellation CLI and node images ("artifacts"). sigstore consists of three components: [Cosign](https://docs.sigstore.dev/cosign/overview), [Rekor](https://docs.sigstore.dev/rekor/overview), and Fulcio.
 Edgeless Systems uses Cosign to sign artifacts.
 All signatures are uploaded to the public Rekor transparency log, which resides at https://rekor.sigstore.dev/.

 :::note
 The public key for Edgeless Systems' long-term code-signing key is: